ibm-cloud-docs/monitoring/monitor/alerts.md

 - Anomaly Detection: Use this type of alert to monitor hosts based on historical behaviors and alert when they deviate from the expected pattern.

+    This type of alert is deprecated.
+You can only manage existing alerts of this type.
+    {: note}

 - Group Outlier: Use this type of alert to monitor hosts and be notified when 1 acts differently from the rest.

+    This type of alert is deprecated.
+You can only manage existing alerts of this type.
+    {: note}

 ## Notification channels